awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-schedule.md

 To disable the rule, set this property to `False`\.
 *Type*: Boolean
 *Required*: No
-*AWS CloudFormation compatibility*: This property is passed directly to the `[State](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html#cfn-events-rule-state)` property of an `AWS::Events::Rule` resource\.
+*AWS CloudFormation compatibility*: This property is similar to the `[State](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-events-rule.html#cfn-events-rule-state)` property of an `AWS::Events::Rule` resource\.
+If this property is set to `True` then AWS SAM passes `ENABLED`, otherwise it passes `DISABLED`\.

  `Input`   <a name="sam-function-schedule-input"></a>
 Valid JSON text passed to the target\.
 If you use this property, nothing from the event text itself is passed to the target\.